samuelcouch/clarifai-go/README.md

 __Make sure that $GOROOT is not set in your environment__.
 Some installers will set it to the wrong location.
 It shouldn't be needed for our setup.

+## Checking out the clarifai/go repo

+Ideally we could just run `go get github.com/clarifai/go` like you would with any package.
+Unfortunately, the go tool doesn't natively support fetching from private repos with ssh.
+There is a workaround described [here](https://gist.github.com/shurcooL/6927554) but it currently (2015.10.22) has some issues with updating later, so the best approach for now is to just manually
+clone:

+    mkdir -p $GOPATH/src/github.com/clarifai; cd $GOPATH/src/github.com/clarifai
+    git clone git@github.com:clarifai/go.git

 ## Vendoring